 Pat Morin, and

-Bruce Reed, Notes on Growing a Tree in a Graph, Random Structures & Algorithms, accepted (arXiv).
+Bruce Reed, Notes on Growing a Tree in a Graph, Random Structures & Algorithms, accepted, May 2018 (arXiv).

 - J. Janssen and AM, Rumours spread slowly in a small world spatial network,

 SIAM Journal on Discrete Mathematics (2017), 31(4), 2414–-2428.

 - C. Liaw, AM, Y. Plan, and R. Vershynin, A simple tool for bounding the deviation of random matrices on geometric sets,

 - H. Acan, A. Collevecchio, AM, and N. Wormald, On the push&pull protocol for rumour spreading,

 SIAM Journal on Discrete Mathematics (2017), 31 (2), 647–-668 (this is a full version of this paper and is available on arXiv).